philmcminn/new-paper/README.md

 pdflatex paper
 ```

-Later down the line (and not discussed further here) you will have BibTeX
+Later down the line you will have BibTeX
-file(s) containing your references, and you'll need to run `pdflatex` a couple
+file(s) containing your references (see section on [bibliography management](#9-bibliography-management)), and you'll need to run `pdflatex` a couple
 of times to resolve all of the references properly in the document:

 ```